vsdip/vsdsquadronPRO/README.md

 wait for `L1` to start flashing.
 Disconnect power.

+## Arduino IDE Setup

+The packages for VSDSquadronPRO need to be added and installed in Arduino IDE to upload code via the IDE.

+Refer to this link for the procedure : [Arduino IDE setup](https://github.com/dineshannayya/riscduino_firmware)

+Note:
+1) Its recommended to use ```version 2.2.1``` of [Arduino IDE](https://www.arduino.cc/en/software).
+2) It is supported on Windows and Linux/Ubuntu.
+3) Check if the necessary drivers are installed/updated.

 ## Arduino IDE interface and observations

 The code is flashed over the serial interface.
 When starting the ```upload code``` sequence the UART interface should not be used by the program.